pschool-in/curriculum/content/grammar/new-topics/conjunction-2.md

 I wil go to Delhi, or Mumbai, so Mumbai
 Cats, and dogs are pets, or dogs are pets
 I like cats, but he likes dogs, so he likes dogs
-Dad is working, so we are at home, but we are at home
+It is raining, so we are at home, but we are at home
 ```

 ******************************************************************************************************************************************************************************************************************************************************************************************************************************************************************